Index

 Source: Calculated by the Office for Health Improvement and Disparities from the NHS England return on Smoking Status At Time of delivery (SATOD)

-Whilst there have been a couple of fluctuations in the trends in the percentage of women smoking throughout pregnancy over the last decade or so, there has been a general reduction in Hull from 23.4% in 2010/11 to a low of 17.5% in 2021/22.
-The percentage has increased in the last year to 18.5% but this percentage is still lower than it was in 2020/21.
+Whilst there have been a couple of fluctuations in the trends in the percentage of women smoking throughout pregnancy over the last decade or so, there has been a general reduction in Hull from 23.4% in 2010/11 to a low of 16.4% in 2023/24.

 Compared with benchmark